hamzakamran/poker-api/README.md

 # poker-api

-Express API for poker simulations.
+API for Texas No Limit Hold'em